SuperMayo/mayerowitz.io/src/pages/research.md

         average price markups by firms in the area—leads to a higher drop in the fraction of new co-authors per patent after a breakthrough.
-We show how these patterns can be explained via a simple model in which inventors trade off gains from collaboration against threats of business stealing."
+We show how these patterns can be explained via a simple model in which inventors trade off gains from collaboration against threats of business stealing.
 book:
   heading: Book Chaper
   items: